AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 }
 ```

-Altogether, here's a complete script that takes a static text prompt, creates the job, and checks the status.
-When Firefly completes generating the image, this script saves the result to the file system.
-As a reminder, any utility functions below suhc as the one handling authentication have not been changed, and your code could implement this differently.
+Altogether, here's a complete script that takes a static text prompt, creates a request to Firefly, and checks the status of this request.
+When Firefly generates the image, this script saves the result to the file system.
+As a reminder, any utility functions below such as the one handling authentication are the same as when you make synchronous calls, and your code could implement this authentication differently.

 ```js
 import fs from 'fs';